 Getting to Reykjavik from the airport

-KeflavÍk International Airport is about 30 miles from Reykjavik city centre and well-connected to the capital by public transport.
-Public buses run nine times per day; for a quicker and more direct option, book either a Flybus or Grayline Airport Express to Reykjavik city centre.
-These shuttles are timetabled according to flight arrivals so are very convenient, and you can book to the city centre or direct to your hotel or guesthouse.
-Expect to pay 2,000 - 3,000 ISK (£14-£20).
+KeflavÍk International Airport is about 30 miles from the centre of Reykjavik and is well connected by public transport.
+Public buses run nine times a day – for a quicker and more direct option, book either a Flybus or Grayline Airport Express to Reykjavik city centre.
+These shuttles are timetabled according to flight arrivals so are very convenient, and you can book to the city centre or direct to your accommodation.
+Expect to pay 2,000 to 3,000 ISK (£14 to £20).

-Local taxis from the airport are all metered; a private taxi from Keflavik to Reykjavik takes around 45 minutes and costs in the region of 15000 ISK (£100), meaning this option is only really good value if there are a few of you travelling together.
+Taxis from the airport are all metered.
+A private taxi from Keflavik to Reykjavik takes around 45 minutes and costs in the region of 15000 ISK (£100), meaning this option is only really good value if there are a few of you travelling together.

-If you're picking up a hire car to do some road-tripping around the country, collecting the car at the airport before you head into town can make excellent sense – all major car rental companies including Hertz, Alamo, Europcar and SixT have airport pick-up and drop-off options.
-Hiring a car (see below) is a great way to see more of Iceland; rental prices for a small city runaround start around £40 per day.
+If you're picking up a hire car to do some road-tripping around the country, collecting the car at the airport makes sense – all major car rental companies including Hertz, Alamo, Europcar and SixT have airport pick-up and drop-off options.
+Hiring a car is a great way to see more of Iceland, with rental prices for a small city runaround starting at around £40 per day.

 Getting around Iceland